 Prof. David W. Orr

-In order for blinds, awnings and shutters to improve the energy performance and comfort of buildings they need to be correctly specified, installed and used.
+In order for blinds, awnings and shutters to improve the energy performance of buildings and well-being and comfort of the occupants they need to be correctly specified, installed and used.
 Automation will ensure the chosen solar shading devices provide the optimum benefit but manual systems can also be highly effective.

-The power consumption of automated systems is minimal in comparison to the energy they save and with latest developments in solar power technology they could even be operated by free solar energy.
+The power consumption of automated systems is minimal in comparison to the energy they save and with latest developments in solar power technology they can even be operated by free solar energy.

 When considering the performance of a solar shading system, it is important to remember:

 - Blinds and shutters should be considered at the design stage of the building as they will affect other building services.
 This early design stage thinking also ensures a better architectural integration of the shading device with the façade design

 - Blinds and shutters must always be considered in combination with glazing to determine energy saving calculations